 Location: 42 Nguyen Hue, Ben Nghe, District 1, Ho Chi Minh City

 Ho Chi Minh City is a place of rivers and canals.
 Throughout the city, you will at some point come across a body of water, large and small.
 One such Canal worth your time is the Ben Binh Dong area between a series of canals.
 For those wanting to find a real neighborhood to explore this is the place to go for a local feel.

-Location: Ben Binh Dong area, Phuong 13, District 8, Ho Chi Minh City
+Location: Ben Binh Dong area, Ward 13, District 8, Ho Chi Minh City

 #9.
 Tan Dinh Church

 While many will go to the Notre-Dame Cathedral, another church unseen in Ho Chi Minh City by outsiders is Tan Dinh Church.
 It is the second largest church in the city and built at around the same time in the nineteenth century.
 However, what makes people flock to this place is the unusually bright pink color of the entire church.